EricssonResearch/spindump/Usage.md

     --no-stats
     --stats

-The option --stats makes spindump provide various levels of final statistics once the process completes.
+The option --stats makes Spindump provide various levels of final statistics once the process completes.
 The default is --no-stats.

     --aggregate pattern1 pattern2